eatme-global/internal-documentation/docs/playbook/how-to-create-a-restaurant-menu.md

 ## 3. Template Layout

-* See the image below for a visual representation of the template to better understand its layout.
+* Refer to the image below for a visual representation of the template to better understand its layout.

 <center>